-- 1. After 200 rappels, or 24 months from date placed in service - 2.
-If used to arrest a free fall of 2 feet or more - 3.
-If rope has been used two times for rapid descent at speeds in excess of 15 feet per second - 4.
+- 1. After an actual arrestment - 2.
+After 18 months from place in service date - 3.
 If contaminated by any of the following: acetic acid, hydrochloric acid, muriatic acid, nitric acid, nitrobenzene, oxalic acid, phenol, or sulfuric acid.

 The container bag may be repaired.
 Dirty ropes and container bags may be laundered in cool water with a mild detergent (MIL-D-16791), and hung to air dry.